Are you thinking of buying a fixer-upper but concerned about where to start? Read on for tips and advice on how to make the most out of your new home!

 As you flip and remodel, consider the real purpose of your remodeling.

 Are you looking to build your dream home, where you’ll stay happily for years to come?
-Then, by all means, go at it with wild abandon in curating it, especially for you.
+Then, by all means, go at curating it with wild abandon, especially for you.

 Are you trying to create a beautiful home that will grow in value to sell later?
 Instead of choosing personalized renovations, go with designs and features that will hold their value over time, and appease the masses.